pablodubikin/copyandpaste/README.md

 	</url-mapping>
 ```

-So, instead of having an ugly url like www.whatever.com/app/welcome.xhtml?id=123, we have a simple one like www.whatever.com/123.
+So, instead of having an ugly url like whatever.com/app/welcome.xhtml?id=123, we have a simple one like whatever.com/123.

 An interesting (enough) piece of trivia is that I couldn't make *ocpsoft/rewrite* and *JSF 2.3* work at the same time.
-So I asked around, and in (this stackoverflow question)[https://stackoverflow.com/q/58721840/3386085], user @selaron found out the problem came from an unimplemented method in some class.
+So I asked around, and in [this stackoverflow question](https://stackoverflow.com/q/58721840/3386085), user @selaron found out the problem came from an unimplemented method in some class.

 I forked the project myself and found out it wasn't only that, but *ocpsoft/rewrite*'s `pom.xml` was declaring version `JSV 2.2`.
 So not only was the method's implementation missing, but it couldn't be added (because *JSF 2.2*'s interface didn't even declare it).